 I love pasta and am always on the lookout for new and delicious ways to prepare it.
 This recipe is the real deal and reminded me of many a pasta dish I enjoyed in Italy.
-I came across this delicious recipe in this month’s (October ’16) Bon Appetit Magazine.
-I made it my way and changed around a few things to suit myself.
-If you have the time check out this month’s issue because it’s chock full of wonderful pasta dishes.
-If Joel liked greens more I would have added more kale but he picks it all out , if I were making for myself I would have added more kale or whatever greens you like.
+If Joel liked greens more I would have added more kale and as it is he always wonders why I contaminate the pasta with all the beans and green stuff.
+If I were making for myself I would have added more kale or whatever greens you like.
 It’s not the most simple recipe as it has a few steps but thoroughly worth the effort involved.
 I loved the way the beans gave it so much flavor.
-I used Paccheri Pasta — I was able to pick up a homemade version of this in Graces Marketplace.
+I used Paccheri Pasta — I was able to pick up a homemade version of this pasta.
 It’s just a smooth, giant rigatoni with thinner walls .
 It soaked up the beans and broth !
 I used a can of cannelinni beans but fava beans would be a nice change or chickpeas.
 I used Italian spicy sausage but you can try spicy lamb sausage as well or any sausage you would like.

 1/2 cup olive oil